-We rigorously tested and researched a number of dog harnesses to establish which is the best harness for the Boxer breed.
+We rigorously tested and researched a number of harnesses to establish which is the best Boxer dog harness.
 Because of its superb design, no-pull qualities and comfort – we recommend the Ruffwear All-Day Dog Front Range Harness for the breed.

 After researching Boxer dog harnesses we concluded that the popular Ruffwear front range harness is a great choice for the breed.
 This harness can be used as a standard walking harness where a leash attaches to the top.
 A special double-ended leash such as a Halti can also be used with the front clip for better control of your Boxer.